datamystic/share2predictbgl-bridge/README.md

   successfully uploading data to Dexcom.
 You must be able to see the Dexcom data in the Dexcom Follow app for the bridge to work.
 * Your Dexcom Sharer username and password
-* A ManageBGL account
+* A ManageBGL account, signup free at [PredictBGL][signup]

 ### Install

 The Share to PredictBGL bridge is supported on both Azure and Heroku.
 Please see the [wiki][wiki] for current install information.

-To start setup, first install node.js on your computer.
+For normal setup, first install node.js on your computer.

 In a new folder, run:
   git clone https://github.com/datamystic/share2predictbgl-bridge.git